Jack Lis: Pair jailed for Caerphilly dog attack death

 The judge said to Hayden: "You knew the seller was getting rid because it was not good with other dogs, you knew there were issues, it should have been clear that a serious incident was increasingly likely."

-Ryan Randall of the Crown Prosecution Service (CPS) said: "Our thoughts remain with Jack, along with his family and friends, who have suffered a heart-wrenching loss.
+Ryan Randall, of the Crown Prosecution Service (CPS), said: "Our thoughts remain with Jack, along with his family and friends, who have suffered a heart-wrenching loss.

 "Despite warnings from the previous owner, and knowing its aggression, Hayden and Salter left the animal at the house without taking any proper measures to control it, their failure to do so had catastrophic consequences."